nightflav/MyGameCollection/README.md

 - Implement all others features
 - Make all feature entries injectable in destinations map
-- Implement some more custom composables so that it will looks exactly like I want it look
+- Implement some more custom composables so that it will looks exactly like I want it to look
 - ...